TickTeam/guide-tt/ios_app/4_how_to_share_a_task_list.md

 4.Tap “Invite by Link” and select a platform to share the link with others.

-5.If someone clicks the link, TickTick will send a notification asking you whether you would like to add he or she to the list.
+5.If someone clicks the link, TickTick will send a notification asking you whether you would like to add him or her to the list.

 6.If you agree, the shared list will be copied to your friends’ TickTick account automatically.